 Ensure your process for selection and payment of online learning is simple and intuitive.
 If you are integrating with an external database or AMS for purchases, make sure there is no visual or programmatic disconnect between the two programs.

 Like any business, it takes an entrepreneurial approach to generate the returns you are hoping to receive.
-Investing time in the right platform and having a successful strategy will help ensure a successful ROI.
+Investing time in the right online learning platform and having a successful strategy will help ensure a successful ROI.